Trips With Tykes

 Whalers Village on Ka’anapali Beach is a destination where most families will – and should – end up at some point on a vacation on that side of the island.
 The open air shopping center has a number of local stores where I could have spent a lot of time and money, but we all know the kids can’t shop for long.

-Take a break at the playground there or plan to visit on Tuesday nights when the mall offers free movies under the stars.
-The two sit down restaurants in Whalers Village, Hula Grill and Leilani’s, are both kid-friendly places for dinner as well where parents can still enjoy quality local food.
+Take a break at the playground there or plan to visit during the variety of special events, from movie nights to lei making sessions to hula lessons.
+The three sit down restaurants in Whalers Village - Hula Grill, Leilani's, and Monkeypod - are all kid-friendly places for dinner as well where parents can still enjoy quality local food.

 8. Snorkel ’til Ya Drop!